EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 {“took”:35,“timed_out”:false,“_shards”:{“total”:2,“successful”:2,“skipped”:0,“failed”:0},“hits”:{“total”:0,“max_score”:null,“hits”:[]}}
 ```

-If the python command doesn't work, first create the index by hand with a `curl -XPUT “http://127.0.0.1:9200/pod” (options -k --noproxy -u <user>:<pwd>` to be expected if ES8 in security mode)
+If the python command doesn't work, first create the index by hand with a `curl -XPUT "http://127.0.0.1:9200/pod"` (options `-k --noproxy -u <user>:<pwd>` to be expected if ES8 in security mode)
 If you're moving elastic search to another machine, add its access URL to the `settings_local.py` file:

 ```sh